-The breasts are made up of fat, connective tissue and glandular tissue that contains lobes.
-A network of fine tubes called ducts carry breast milk from the lobes to the nipple.
+The breasts are made up of fat, connective tissue (that supports and gives shape to the breast) and glandular tissue (that contains lobes and ducts).

-Under the skin of the chest, an area of breast tissue extends under the armpit.
-The armpits also contain a collection of lymph nodes (sometimes called lymph glands).
-Lymph nodes are small and round and are connected to each other by a network of tiny lymphatic vessels.
-These carry fluid called lymph, which contains cells that help fight infection.
+The breast tissue extends into the lower armpit (axilla).
+The armpits contain a collection of glands called lymph nodes (sometimes called lymph glands), which are part of the lymphatic system.
+The lymphatic system is part of the body’s natural defense against infection and disease.
+Lymph nodes are small and are connected to each other by a network of tiny vessels (lymphatic vessels).
+These carry a fluid called lymph, which contains cells that help fight infection.

-A woman’s breasts are rarely the same size or shape as each other.
-They feel different at different times of the month, sometimes becoming lumpy and uncomfortable just before a period.
-As a woman gets older her breasts may become smaller and feel softer.
+It’s common for a woman’s breasts to be a different size or shape from each other.
+They change throughout a woman’s life, often because of hormones.
+Breasts feel different at different times of the month – for example, just before a period they may feel lumpy.
+As a woman gets older, her breasts may become smaller and feel softer.